HanzgitH/pluginnode-install/README.md

   - "./install_node.sh"

     - This is the main Install Script that will install the plugin Node including the external initiator and all functions mentioned in the README.

+  - "./install_node_apothem.sh"

+    - This is the apothem testnet setup for a node, use for development and general testing that is on the apothem network.

   Step 1: